LunaticProgrammer/interviewPrep/Divide-And-Conquer/Kth_Largest_Element_In_An_Array/solution.md

 ## Analysis:

-There can be multiple solutions for this problem one of the direct one is just sorting the array in non-decreasing order \n and returning the element at index K
+There can be multiple solutions for this problem one of the direct one is just sorting the array in non-decreasing order and returning the element at index K

 ### Complexity analysis: